Some hawkers, diners confused as stricter Covid-19 rules kick in at hawker centres, coffee shops

 NEA, which manages hawker centres, and the Singapore Food Agency, which handles coffee shop operators, had earlier said that they will be working with stallholders to urge unvaccinated patrons against dining in.

-Checks on the vaccination status of diners will be done by safe distancing enforcement officers, who will do this selectively as part of their patrols.
+Checks on the vaccination status of diners will be done by safe distancing enforcement officers, who will do this selectively as part of their patrols, said the agencies.

 Diners found to have breached these vaccinated-differentiated safe management measures will be warned and enforcement action will be taken against repeat offenders and those who refuse to cooperate.